jorishr/notes-on-javascript/_objects/mutability.md

 name.surname = "last name";
 console.log(name.surname) //undefined
 ```
-Strings, numbers and boleans only have built-in properties that hold function values, i.e methods like `.length`, `.slice`, etc.
+Strings, numbers and booleans only have built-in properties that hold function values, i.e methods like `.length`, `.slice`, etc.

 ## Object mutability
 Objects (and thus arrays) however, can have their properties changed so that a single object can have different properties at different times.